St Joseph's School - A Catholic Voluntary Academy

 • Comprehension is built into the lessons to ensure that we are supporting our children to become holistic readers, building an understanding of sentence structure, grammar skills, story language, settings, characters, plot and more.

-• The Reading leader will identify children after each assessment for further intervention and support (hots-spots) in phonics and reading.
-This will take place at least 2x weekly on a 1:1 basis, for 10 minutes.
+• The Reading leader will identify children after each assessment for further intervention and support (FTT) in phonics and reading.
+This will take place at least 2x weekly on a 1:1 basis, for 10 minutes per child.
+Additional support will be given to these children on the RWI Portal during their FTT time.

-• The Teachers and TAs who deliver the Read, Write Inc programme have access to high quality resources, materials and support to ensure that they are confident and secure in delivering high quality phonics lessons to the children at St Joseph’s.
+• The Teachers and TAs who deliver the Read, Write Inc programme have access to high quality resources, materials and support to ensure that they are confident and secure in delivering high quality phonics lessons to the children at St Joseph’s through the use of the RWI Portal.

-• The Reading leader observes the different groups at least once per term to support and guide the Phonics teachers and ensure high quality Phonics lessons.
-The Phonics teachers are given feedback from these observations and any further support is offered quickly.
+• The Reading leader observes the different groups at least once per term to support and guide the phonics teachers and ensure high quality phonics lessons.
+The phonics teachers are given feedback from these observations and any further coaching is offered quickly.

 • Written work from Phonics lessons will be evidenced in Read, Write Inc books.
 The written elements in Read, Write Inc lessons include ‘hold a sentence’, and ‘edit a sentence’.